Skip to main content

 • Who needs it?
 This level is intended for organizations that handle Federal Contract Information (FCI), which is information provided by or generated for the government under contract but not intended for public release.

-CMMC Level 2 Certification: Advanced
+CMMC Level 2: Advanced protection for CUI

 CMMC 2.0 Level 2 aims to ensure that organizations implement good cybersecurity practices to protect CUI from both external and internal threats.